DmitriBogdanov/UTL/docs/module_parallel.md

 ```

 > [!Important]
-> There is no tight coupling between the `Scheduler<>` and the `ThreadPool`, other implementations may be used assuming they provide the 2 methods for submitting tasks.
+> There is no tight coupling between the `scheduler<>` and the `thread_pool`, other implementations may be used assuming they provide the 2 methods for submitting tasks.

 ## Methods